Ralph Snyderman (Personal) Papers, 1899, 1968-2006

 Scope and content:

 Contains the collected papers of Ralph Snyderman.
 Materials document Snyderman's professional appointments at both Duke University and Genentech, Inc., a biomedical technology firm in San Francisco, California.
 The papers consist of publications, manuscript materials, research materials, collected publications and citations, presentations and related correspondence, travel files, Genentech, Inc. research and administrative materials, subject files, business records from Snyderman's role as Duke's Chancellor for Health Affairs, Association of American Medical Colleges (AAMC) committee and working group files, and papers from other committees and professional organizations of which Snyderman was a member.
 Major subjects include Snyderman's research in inflammation, immunology, and rheumatology; health care reform; medical administration and the role of the academic health center; and integrative and prospective medicine.
-Materials range in date from 1899 to 2006.
+Materials range in date from 1899 to 2006 with the bulk of the materials dating from 1968 to 2006.

 Biographical / historical: